rishika2024/MECA500_3D_Printing/README.md

 # MECA500 3D Printing
-A ROS2 package for controlling a Meca500 6DOF robot arm (5 μm resolution) to perform robotic 3D printing via MoveIt2.
+A ROS2 workspace for driving a Meca500 6-DOF robot arm (5 μm resolution) as a 3D printer, through MoveIt2.

 ## Overview
 This project bridges the Meca500 proprietary API to MoveIt2 through a custom ROS2 hardware interface, enabling real trajectory planning and execution on physical hardware.
-A print pipeline sweeps the robot's reachable workspace, centers and clips sliced G-code onto the densest reachable region, and executes it move-by-move through MoveIt2's Pilz Industrial Motion Planner (LIN for straight/extruding moves, CIRC for arcs).
+A print pipeline locates the bed (from a nozzle touch probe), sweeps the robot's reachable workspace, centers and clips sliced G-code onto the densest reachable region, groups the moves into batches by type, and runs each batch as one blended MoveIt2 Pilz motion sequence (LIN for straight/extruding moves, CIRC for arcs) — after a pre-planning pass over the whole print.
+Everything hardware- or print-specific lives in three YAML files (see [Configuration](#configuration)).

 ## Packages

+All first-party packages are prefixed `msr_` to keep them apart from vendor packages.

-* msr_meca500_hardware — ROS2 hardware interface bridging the Meca500 API to MoveIt2
+* **msr_meca500_hardware** — ros2_control hardware interface (`Meca500System`) bridging the Meca500 TCP API to MoveIt2
-* msr_meca500_moveit — MoveIt2 configuration and launch files
-* msr_meca500_robot — Robot description (URDF/Xacro), including the mounted extruder end-effector and `nozzle` tool frame
+* **msr_meca500_robot** — robot description (URDF/Xacro): the arm, the mounted Ender3 extruder with its `nozzle` tool frame, and the Ender3 chassis/bed as environment collision geometry
-* msr_meca500_print_pipeline — Reachability sweeping, planning scene setup, and the main print-execution node: parses G-code moves, plans them through Pilz LIN/CIRC, and recovers from occasional IK failures (Z-hop for travels, midpoint bisection for extruding moves) without skipping a commanded point
+* **msr_meca500_moveit** — MoveIt2 configuration and launch files
-* msr_gcode — G-code handling: a Python preprocessing tool (centers a sliced print on the densest reachable region, drops moves outside the workspace as gaps, validates and repairs arc geometry) plus a C++ parser library used by the gcode print executor at execution time.
-The number of layers to print is configurable (`-l`/`layers`, see below) — the default is all layers, or pass a smaller count to print an evenly-spaced subset for a quicker test
+* **msr_gcode** — G-code handling: a Python preprocessing tool (centers a sliced print on the densest reachable region, drops moves outside the workspace as gaps, validates and repairs arc geometry) plus a C++ parser library used at execution time.
+Layer count is configurable (`-l`/`layers`) — default all layers, or a smaller count for an evenly-spaced subset
+* **msr_meca500_print_pipeline** — the print application.
+Nodes:
+  * `gcode_print_executor` — the executor: groups G-code into batches by move type, plans and runs each batch as one blended Pilz LIN/CIRC sequence, drives the Ender3 over serial (temps, extrusion, bed re-home), and recovers from IK failures (Z-hop for travels, midpoint bisection for extruding moves) without skipping a commanded point
+  * `reachability` — sweeps an N×N grid over the bed, writes the reachable points to CSV
+  * `planningscene` — hosts `/table_service`, publishes the bed pose as `/table_marker`
+  * `bed_from_touches` — fits the bed plane from nozzle touch-probe joint poses (or applies a flat default) and pushes it to `/table_service`
+* **msr_meca500_rl** — experimental: RL for adaptive tool orientation / extrusion

 ## External Dependency: Patched Pilz Industrial Motion Planner

 This project builds `pilz_industrial_motion_planner` from source (from [moveit/moveit2](https://github.com/moveit/moveit2)) instead of using the stock `apt` package, with one constant changed so its CIRC arc-fitting gate matches the Meca500's 5 μm resolution instead of the stock library's much coarser industrial-scale tolerance:

 * `MAX_COLINEAR_NORM` (the near-degenerate-triangle rejection in `circleFromInterim`, `path_circle_generator.hpp`) lowered from the stock `1e-5` to `2.5e-11` (5 μm × 5 μm), so genuinely tiny print-scale arcs stop getting rejected as "no plane" errors
-* the gcode print executor's own flatness check (`get_arc_center`/CIRC path in `msr_meca500_print_pipeline`) mirrors that same `2.5e-11` threshold, so an arc is only demoted to a straight line when it's below what the robot can actually resolve
+* `gcode_print_executor`'s own flatness check (`get_arc_center`/CIRC path) mirrors that same `2.5e-11` threshold, so an arc is only demoted to a straight line when it's below what the robot can actually resolve

 The change is in [`patches/pilz_industrial_motion_planner.patch`](patches/pilz_industrial_motion_planner.patch).
 To set it up:
 ```bash